kubos/kubos/docs/os-docs/kubos-linux-upgrade.rst

 Upgrade Rollback
 ----------------

-If for some reason you need to rollback to a previous version of KubOS Linux, you don't need to reflash the board with the correct upgrade package.
+If for some reason you need to rollback to a previous version of Kubos Linux, you don't need to reflash the board with the correct upgrade package.
 Previous packages are not deleted once they have been loaded.
 As a result, you can simply specify which package you would like to boot